-We are located in Western North Carolina.
+We are located in Travelers Rest South Carolina.
 Many families across the U.S. are interested in our puppies.
 We have multiple ground transportation options as well as flight options.
-If you so choose, you can fly to Asheville Regional Airport to personally pick up your new family member and your puppy can return home with you in coach (please verify with individual airline guidelines regarding air transport of dogs).
+If you so choose, you can fly to Greenville/Spartanburg International Airport to personally pick up your new family member and your puppy can return home with you in coach (please verify with individual airline guidelines regarding air transport of dogs).
 Other delivery options can be discussed on an individual basis.

 What will I need for my puppy?

 It is wise to be prepared for your puppy to come home with you!
 We recommend purchasing a small or medium pet crate.
 In our opinion, 18" x 30" is the perfect size to start your new puppy in.
 We recommend crate training.
 It's not a good idea to leave your puppy free to roam your home while you are away, even for half an hour.
 Puppies may ingest dangerous objects or chew on things that you prefer they do not chew on.
 A crate is very helpful while you are housetraining your new puppy.

 We also recommend purchasing a baby gate.
 During the housebreaking process, you should restrict the area that your new puppy has to roam.
 With too much freedom, a new puppy is likely to potty in places that it shouldn't.
 While we housetrain puppies here at Bailey Mountain Doodles, we like to confine the puppy to a single room while it is not under direct supervision.
 We place a potty pad in this area so that it is available in the event that the puppy feels the urge to go potty before it's next trip outside.

 Of course, your puppy will also need food and water.
 We recommend feeding Purina Proplan dog Food.
 If you choose a different food, we recommend mixing your choice of food with Purina Proplan (50/50 mix) to ease the transition for your puppy.
 A quick change can be rough on their digestive system.